-- 1. Maintain pH levels in the 7.2 7.8 range. - 2.
-Do not allow free chlorine levels to exceed a maximum of 3 ppm, bromine levels a maximum of 4 ppm for long periods.
-Peak chlorine levels of 5-10 ppm are required for superchlorination but should be allowed return to the 2-3 ppm range by natural dissipation.
-If bleaching of the blue liner colour is occurring, it is a direct indication that the chlorine levels have been too high. - Routinely stabilize outdoor and indoor chlorinated swimming pools with cyanuric acid stabilizer and maintain a minimum level of 50 ppm.
+- 1. Maintain pH levels in the 7.2 7.6 range. - 2.
+Do not allow free chlorine levels to exceed a maximum of 3 ppm, or bromine levels to exceed a maximum of 4 ppm for long periods.
+Peak chlorine levels of 5-10 ppm are required for superchlorination but should be allowed return to the recommended range by natural dissipation.
+If bleaching of the liner is occurring, it is a direct indication that the chlorine levels have been too high. - 3.
+Routinely stabilize outdoor and indoor chlorinated swimming pools with cyanuric acid stabilizer and maintain a minimum level of 50 ppm.
 It is recommended that levels be checked every 3-4 weeks. - 4.
 Test result accuracy can be adversely affected by poor quality test kits and reagents.
 Keep reagents current by replacing them every 6 months and use a professional quality test kit recommended by your pool dealer. - 5.
 Use non-chlorine shock to reduce organic contaminants, rather than high levels of chlorine or bromine during the pool season, as well as preparing the pool for winter. - 6.
 Use flocculants and a filtration system in proper operational condition to remove undissolved particulate matter instead of high levels of chlorine/bromine oxidizer, to attain sparkling clear pool water. - 7.
 It is important to maintain thorough circulation of the pool water to prevent settling and concentration build-up of chemicals on the pool bottom.
-Even liquid chlorine can settle to the bottom if sufficient inter-mixing is not achieved. - 8.
-Frequent reports have been received concerning wrinkle development on walls of pools employing automatic pool covers.
-The phenomenon is most likely a result of chlorine concentration build up due to the airtight nature of the cover design and/or temperature differentials between waterside and ground- side of liner causing accumulation of moisture from condensation that forms ripples.
+Even liquid chlorine can settle to the bottom if sufficient inter-mixing is not achieved.